Sleep Apnea Oral Appliances Improve Airflow Through the Mouth?

 - avoid caffeine, late meals and becoming over-tired which causes deep sleep.

-The Tongue Tells much of the Story and literally the writing can be on-your-tongue.
-A tongue normally appears:
+The Tongue Tells much of the Story and literally the writing is on-your-tongue.

 - Smooth Borders